JackKelly/JackKelly.github.io/_posts/2010-07-13-insulating_our_victorian_living_room.md

 What exactly did I hope to achieve by insulating?
-The aim was to reduce the rate at which the external walls lose heat by a factor of 7 (9" solid brick walls have an uninsulated U-value of 2.1 Watts per square meter per Kelvin; 9" brick plus 70mm of polyurethane foam insulation has a u-value of 0.3 W.m^-2^.K^-1^) and to reduce the rate at which the floor loses heat by a similar factor.
-Achieving a wall U-value of 0.3 W.m^-2^.K^-1^ puts us firmly in the territory of the Energy Saving Trust's "recommended specs" and means that we exceed the building regs for both 2006 and 2010 (but, to put this in perspective, a Passivhaus / Code 6 would have wall u-values around 0.15 W.m^-2^.K^-1^)
+The aim was to reduce the rate at which the external walls lose heat by a factor of 7 (9" solid brick walls have an uninsulated [U-value](https://en.wikipedia.org/wiki/R-value_(insulation)#U-factor/U-value) of 2.1 watts per square meter per Kelvin (W/(m²⋅K)); 9" brick plus 70mm of polyurethane foam insulation has a U-value of 0.3 W/(m²⋅K)) and to reduce the rate at which the floor loses heat by a similar factor.
+Achieving a wall U-value of 0.3 W/(m²⋅K) puts us firmly in the territory of the Energy Saving Trust's "recommended specs" and means that we exceed the building regs for both 2006 and 2010 (but, to put this in perspective, a Passivhaus / Code 6 would have wall U-values around 0.15 W/(m²⋅K))

 Starting the project: pulling up the floor boards
 -------------------------------------------------